Becoming a director is a goal many of us aim to achieve.

 Irrespective of where you currently are in your career, one of the best ways to lend more credibility to your name is through professional development.

-If you’re considering the non-executive director route to the directorship, our non-executive directors development programme is an excellent option to help you on your career trajectory.
+If you’re considering the non-executive director route to the directorship, our non-executive directors’ development programme is an excellent option to help you on your career trajectory.
 Provided you hold at least three years of senior management experience, this programme will seek to improve your effectiveness at board level.
-We’ve developed this five-day programme to support leaders and provide them with the knowledge and skills they need to become a high-performing, non-executive director.
+We’ve developed this five-day programme to support leaders and provide them with the knowledge and skills they need to become high-performing, non-executive directors.
 This fantastic tool will prepare you for the demands and challenges that non-executive directors face every day.

 For those who have three or more years of management experience, our executive programmes are an ideal way to enhance your knowledge and skills.
 We’ve designed our courses with your busy schedule in mind, which you’ll see in our flexible approach that allows you to choose when and how you upskill yourself.